 The Westray Bill was definitely created to protect workers and is now part of the criminal code.
 Section 217.1 of the criminal code states, “Everyone, who undertakes, or has the authority to direct how a person does work or performs a task, is under a legal duty to take reasonable steps to prevent bodily harm to that person, or any other person, arising from that work or task.”
 (I teach Basic Certification, Level 1, which covers this)

 In the event of a death at the workplace, the police are the first to investigate, and the MOL, awaits their finds.
 They do begin an investigation but allow the police the primary position.
-It is important to note that the police could be the OPP, the regional police, local police or the RCMP, depending or jurisdiction.
+It is important to note that the police could be the OPP, the regional police, local police or the RCMP, depending on jurisdiction.

-The latest on this case is that 61 charges have been laid so far including manslaughter.
+The latest on this case is that 61 charges have been laid so far including criminal negligence causing death.
 Bill C45 and its purpose will be under severe scrutiny.
 It will be interesting to note where the charges lead and to see the final disposition of them.
 I hope we do not see that the charges will be thrown out of court like we did at Westray in or we recently saw in Alberta in the death of a 16 year forklift victim.
 Life is too precious and a worker’s life is the responsibility of the employer, in any jurisdiction.

 The Ontario Federation of Labour should already be aware that Bill C45 directs the police, not the government.
 The government cannot act until the police have concluded their investigation.